dkoderweb/Business-Timing/README.md

 ## Features

+- **Business Management:**
-- Create and manage businesses.
+  - Create and manage businesses with essential details.
+  - Upload a logo for a professional appearance.

+- **Branch Management:**
-- Add branches to businesses with operating hours for each day of the week.
+  - Add branches to businesses with customizable operating hours for each day of the week.
-- Specify multiple operating timings for a single day.
+  - Specify multiple operating timings for a single day to accommodate various schedules.

+- **Day-specific Closures:**
-- Mark specific days as closed.
+  - Mark specific days as closed for individual branches.
+  - Easily manage and visualize the days when a branch is closed.

+- **Special Closure Dates:**
-- Add special closure dates for branches.
+  - Set special closure dates for branches to accommodate holidays or unique events.

+- **Image Attachments:**
-- Attach multiple images to each branch.
+  - Attach multiple images to each branch to enhance the visual representation.

+- **Detailed Information:**
-- View detailed information about each branch, including its status (open or closed).
+  - View comprehensive details about each branch, including its business association, name, and status (open or closed).

+- **Edit and Delete Functionality:**
-- Edit and delete branches easily.
+  - Modify branch details or delete branches effortlessly as per your requirements.

 ## Getting Started

 ### Installation

-1. Clone the repository:
+1. **Clone the repository:**

     ```bash
     git clone https://github.com/dkoderweb/Business-Timing.git
     ```

-2. Navigate to the project directory:
+2. **Navigate to the project directory:**

     ```bash
     cd Business-Timing
     ```

-3. Install dependencies:
+3. **Install dependencies:**

     ```bash
     composer update
     ```

-4. Create a copy of the environment file:
+4. **Create a copy of the environment file:**

     ```bash
     cp .env.example .env
     ```

-5. Generate an application key:
+5. **Run the migrations:**

     ```bash
+    php artisan migrate
+    ```

+6. **Generate an application key:**

+    ```bash
     php artisan key:generate
     ```

-6. Create a symbolic link for the storage directory:
+7. **Create a symbolic link for the storage directory:**

     ```bash
     php artisan storage:link
     ```

-7. Run the development server:
+8. **Run the development server:**

     ```bash
     php artisan serve